creativeooze/ip_changer/README.md

 - Linux/Mac Machine (Comming soon for windows :wink:)

 ```
-This script can currently be executed only on linux machine, but will be available for windows and mac very soon.
+This script can currently be executed on linux and mac machines, but will be available for windows very soon.
 ```

 ## Setup Guidelines